 Tetlin National Wildlife Refuge

-The visitor center at Tetlin National Wildlife Refuge
+Tetlin National Wildlife Refuge from the air

 The 730,000 acres of Tetlin National Wildlife Refuge are against the Canadian border, sandwiched between the Alaska Highway on the north and Wrangell-St. Elias National Park and Preserve on the south.
 This is the upper Tanana River valley, an area of forests, tundra, lakes, wetlands, glacial rivers and snow-capped mountains.